Ambetter Health Insurance Review (2026)

 MoneyGeek health insurance provider scores are weighted as follows:

-Health insurance plan and provider data was updated with the Centers for Medicare & Medicaid Services (CMS) exchange data released in October 2025 for the 2026 enrollment period as well as manual collection of health plan data from state insurance marketplaces for 22 states.
+Health insurance plan and provider data were updated with the Centers for Medicare & Medicaid Services (CMS) exchange data released in October 2025 for the 2026 enrollment period, plus manual collection of health plan data from state insurance marketplaces for 22 states.

 We collected data on all available health plans for consumers ages 18, 26, 40, 50 and 60.
-Monthly premiums are based on a 40-year-old buyer unless otherwise noted, such as the category for seniors.
-We analyzed plans for each cited metal tier, which include Catastrophic, Bronze, Expanded Bronze, Silver, Gold and Platinum.
+Monthly premiums are based on a 40-year-old buyer unless otherwise noted.
+We analyzed plans for each cited metal tier: Catastrophic, Bronze, Expanded Bronze, Silver, Gold and Platinum.

 Related Pages